nodegui/svelte-nodegui/docs_src/content/docs/20-utilities.md

 ### Property Element

 Some NativeScript controls have properties that expect NativeScript views as values.
-To make this possible using markup, Svelte Native introduces the property element.
-This element works like the ones in the NativeScript core documentation and set some property of their parent view with the value of the first child of the property element.
+To make this possible using markup, Svelte Native introduce two helpers, the property element and the `prop` directive.

+This property element works like the ones in the NativeScript core documentation and set some property of their parent view with the value of the first child of the property element.
 The tag name is the name of the parent element followed by the property name.
 For example `<page.actionbar>` would set the `actionbar` property of the parent `page` element.

 #### An Example